davharris/dissertation/dissertation.md

 Apart from limiting the number of coefficients per species, two additional factors constrained the model's capacity for overfitting.
 First, the coefficients in each layer were constrained using weak Gaussian priors, preventing any one variable from dominating the network.
 Second, a very weak $\mathrm{Beta}(1.000001, 1.000001)$ prior was used to reduce the prevalence of overconfident predictions (|odds ratio| $> 10^6$).
-The size of each layer and optimization details were chosen by cross-validation (see Appendix D for the settings that were evaluated, along with their cross-validated likelihoods).
+The size of each layer and optimization details were chosen by cross-validation (see Appendix A.4 for the settings that were evaluated, along with their cross-validated likelihoods).

 ### Existing models used for comparison

 I compared mistnet's predictive performance with two machine learning techniques and with a linear JSDM.
-Each technique is described briefly below; see Appendix D for each model's settings.
+Each technique is described briefly below; see Appendix A.4 for each model's settings.

 The first machine learning method I used for comparison, boosted regression trees (BRT), is among the most powerful techniques available for single-species SDM [@elith_novel_2006; @elith_working_2008].
 I trained one BRT model for each species using the `gbm` package [@ridgeway_gbm_2013] and stacked them following the recommendations in @calabrese_stacking_2014.